kirokuan/Siamese-Cbow-py3/README.md

 ##### Preprocessing Toronto Book Corpus

 The Toronto Book Corpus comes in two files: `books_large_p1.txt` and `books_large_p2.txt`.
-The first one contains some utf8 characters that were of no importance, but which caused trouble.
+The first one contains some characters that cause utf8 encoding errors, while being of no importance.
 To get rid of them, run:

     $ cd /path/to/torontobookcorpusutils